 If the accused pleads guilty or nolo contendere (accepts penalty without admitting guilt), the judge may accept or reject the plea.
-If the plea is accepted, the defendant has in effect given up his or her constitutional right to a trial, no trial is held, and sentencing occurs at this proceeding or at a later date.
-But contrary to popular media depictions, not guilty pleas and trials are very rare; approximately 95 percent of criminal defendants plead guilty as a result of plea bargaining between the prosecutor and the defendant.
+If the plea is accepted, the defendant has, in effect, given up their constitutional right to a trial, no trial is held, and sentencing occurs at this proceeding or soon after.
+But contrary to popular media depictions, not guilty pleas and trials are very rare; approximately 95% of criminal defendants plead guilty because of plea bargaining between the prosecutor and the defendant.